Did you know that Albert Einstein is one of the founders of Laser Therapy?

 What are the differences in wavelengths?

-The great advantage of this wavelength is that it is not absorbed by the water, but exclusively through melanin (in the skin) and hemoglobin (in the blood).
+The great advantage of this wavelength is that it is not absorbed by the water, but exclusively by melanin (in the skin) and hemoglobin (in the blood).
 Another property of this wavelength is that it targets fungal and bacterial infections.

 What is the difference between a Low Level Laser and a High Power Laser?